Restoring lost foot sensations with sensory prosthesis

 This finding supports the use of simulation as a viable approach to restore lost foot sensations, offering a more accurate and natural solution.
 Although the results varied among individuals, the study demonstrated the potential of meaningful sensory restoration even in cases of advanced neuropathy.

-The success of the device is promising because it targets the proximal nerves that remain partially healthy in individuals with peripheral neuropathy.
+The device is promising because it targets the proximal nerves that remain partially healthy in individuals with peripheral neuropathy.

-This strategy contrasts with traditional methods that attempt to stimulate the foot directly, which is not effective for individuals with severe nerve damage.
+This strategy contrasts with traditional methods that attempt to stimulate the distal nerves of the foot directly - which is not effective for individuals with severe nerve damage.

 The study also confirmed that the device could work for several years before the degeneration of nerve fibers becomes too advanced, as long as the nerve conduction velocity remains above a certain threshold.
 As the disease progresses, however, the effectiveness of the device may diminish.